era-platform/cene-for-racket/notes/20190731-lexical-units.md

   body)
 ```

 (In short: Defines a function using inferred export conditions.
-The `body` may refer to local variables in the lexical scope surrunding this lexical unit.)
+The `body` may refer to local variables in the lexical scope surrounding this lexical unit.)

-Pre-reads its lexical extent to find matching brackets, expands a modified copy of its input stream where the stream ends after the closing paren, and concurrently expands the portion of the stream that follows the closing paren.
+Pre-reads its lexical extent to find matching brackets.

 Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an export metadata operation, a struct metadata operation, and a bounded expression operation, each with its name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`.
+For the sake of assisting with debug printouts, the declaration that this defines a struct metadata operation comes with metadata to express that the operation is capable of being used for constructing structs.

+Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and concurrently does the rest of its work by expanding a modified copy of its input stream where the stream ends after the closing paren.

 Reads `body` as an expression with identifier expression operations for each of the `...-arg` identifiers that associate them with local variables.
 Wraps the result in a blamed lambda expression which binds `blame-arg` as its blame argument and the last `positional-arg` as its primary argument.
 Wraps this again in function expressions that bind the other arguments.
 The expression that results from all this wrapping may have free variables, and each of those free variables must have metadata associating it with a distinct innate projection name and an expression that makes sense (but which we don't necessarily verify to make sense) in the lexical scope surrounding this lexical unit.

-Expands to a `directive` expression that defines three things with names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:
+Expands to a `directive` expression that defines four things.
+The first three have names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

 * An export metadata operation that exports all three of these defined operations.

 * A struct metadata operation with automatically determined struct export conditions, with a main tag name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`, and with projection names based on the metadata of the free variables of the wrapped `body` expression.

 * A bounded expression operation.
 The definition of this operation reads a number of expressions equal to the number of `positional-arg` identifiers.
 It expands to an expression that constructs a struct with the tag specified above, then calls it with each of the given expressions in turn.
 The construction expression uses the metadata of the free variables of the wrapped `body` expression to determine what expressions to use to populate each field of the struct.
 These expressions will usually refer to local variables bound in the lexical scope surrounding this lexical unit, referring to them by obscure alternative names that can't be shadowed by any of the usual variable-binding forms.

+* A function implementation for the tag specified above.
+To convert the struct to an opaque function, it deconstructs the struct to bind the appropriate local variables, and it executes the wrapped `body` expression.

 ---